 Frequently Asked Questions

 Q: I have work experience in a certain field.
-Can I do that even though I'm a freshman?
+Can I apply for a job in the field even though I'm a freshman?

 A: No. All freshmen are assigned to an essential services position for one full year.
-Freshmen can choose to work for dining services, grounds maintenance, or facility services.
+Freshmen can choose to work for food services, custodial services, or grounds crew.
 These areas provide vital services for the daily operation of the University and require a large number of student workers in order to run effectively.

 Q: When do workstudy assignments start?